 READ THIS: 25 Best Dog Breeds for Small Apartments

 Irresponsible Breeding of Teacup Dogs

-Teacup dog breeds are very popular right now because they're cute and adorable, which means breeders trying to make a quick buck on this.
+Teacup dog breeds are prevalent right now because they're cute and adorable, which means breeders are trying to make a quick buck on this.
 They will breed small, sickly animals to try to get smaller animals.

-We must not support these types of breeders, and be extra vigilant when it comes to adopting Teacup dog breeds from reputable breeders.
-It's our responsibility to ensure we are following the necessary steps to find a reputable breeder and follow the process.
+We must not support these types of breeders and be extra vigilant when adopting Teacup dog breeds from reputable breeders.
+It's our responsibility to ensure we follow the necessary steps to find a reputable breeder and follow the process.

 Some simple things you can do to be sure the breeder is reputable include:

 - Check out the mother and father dogs

 - Ask lots of questions about the breeders' history and the history of the pups.